Understanding Medicare Special Needs Plans in Butler County, Alabama

 |---|---|---|---|---|

-What is the total number of I-SNP options in Butler County?
+What is the average premium for I-SNP plans in Butler County?

-What I-SNP plan has the highest enrollment in Butler County?
+Which I-SNP is the most popular in Butler County?

 Chronic Condition Special Needs Plans (C-SNPs)